Skip to main content

 “Let me do the talking.”
 Kiran reminded her before knocking.

-The door opened halfway as Kiran peeped in to see the woman sitting on the chair while a younger man stood before her with his back to them.
+The door opened halfway as Kiran peeped in to see the woman sitting on the chair, while a younger man stood before her with his back to them.
 He was younger than she assumed.
 Ajabdeh followed her to the threshold.

 “Pratap, meet the team that came from Sunfoteck Solutions.
 This is Kiran and…” The lady looked at Ajabdeh with questioning eyes.

 “ Ajabdeh Punwar, Ma’am.”
-Her familiar voice made him turn as Ajabdeh’s eyes froze and she tried hard not to gasp audibly.
+Her familiar voice made him turn as Ajabdeh’s eyes froze, and she tried hard not to gasp audibly.
 YOU!

 “Umm… Pratap Singh.”
 He seemed to recover from his shock quicker than her as he extended his hand to Kiran and then to her.
 “Punwar… right?”
 His voice seemed quite formal.
-Did he look different in the day?
+Did he look different on the day?
 Ajabdeh nodded, shaking his hand firmly.
 Pratap noticed her braided hair and jhumkas that seemed to have tangled themselves with the falling locks.
 “Ajabdeh, sir.”
 She tried to sound as normal as she could.
-He would have been pretty sure she had a twin sister if it was not for her voice and touch.
+He would have been pretty sure she had a twin sister if it were not for her voice and touch.
 A classic case of Sita aur Gita.
 He drew his hand away as Kiran started explaining their project.
 He nodded, half the words barely resisting in his head now that he had a throbbing headache.
-For brief moments in between, their eyes met and they could sense the boredom that had taken over the room as they were quick enough to look away.
+For brief moments in between, their eyes met, and they could sense the boredom that had taken over the room as they were quick enough to look away.

 “Now that the introductions are done, you have a few weeks, so…” Mrs Sisodiya looked up at the girls.
 “Get to work?”

 “Yes, Ma’am.”
 Kiran nodded with a slightly weird bow.
 Ajabdeh inhaled inwardly.
-She stopped alarmed noticing how he observed her displeasure towards her superior with a hint of amusement in his eyes.
+She stopped, alarmed, noticing how he observed her displeasure towards her superior with a hint of amusement in his eyes.
 She bit her tongue and walked out of the room hurriedly after Kiran.

 Towards You